-Implementation of the policy commences January 2021, after consultation with the Governors in the Autumn Term 2020.
+Implementation of the policy will take place after consultation with the Governors in the Autumn Term 2020.

 This policy will be reviewed every 2 years by the Head teacher, RSE Co-ordinator, the Governing Body and Staff.
-The next review date is Autumn Term 2022.
+The next review date is Advent Term 2025.